tlswg/tls13-spec/draft-ietf-tls-tls13.md

 As noted in {{zero-rtt-data}}, TLS provides only a limited inter-connection mechanism for replay protection for data sent by the client in the first flight.
-As a special case, implementations where the server configuration, is delivered out of band (as has been proposed for DTLS-SRTP {{RFC5763}}), MAY use a unique server configuration identifier for each connection, thus preventing replay.
-Implementations are responsible for ensuring uniqueness of the identifier in this case.

 The "ticket_age" extension sent by the client SHOULD be used by servers to limit the time over which the first flight might be